Origins and Location

 Faculty and Students

 As one of the nation’s best teaching colleges, W&L places a high priority on recruiting and retaining a top-notch faculty.
 Virtually all of the University’s professors hold the Ph.D. degree or an equivalent earned doctoral degree, and all faculty members are active in continuing self-development as scholars and teachers.
-There are no teaching assistants.
 The average class size is 16 students, and nearly one-fourth of all classes have no more than 10 students.
 The student-to-faculty ratio is 8:1.

-Once on campus, W&L students are highly involved in student government, athletics and student activities.
-The University fields 23 NCAA Division III sports, including the reigning national champions in women’s tennis.
-Students can also participate in over 120 clubs and organizations, including two student newspapers, a broadcast radio station, and cable television station.
+Once on campus, W&L students are highly involved in student government, athletics, and student activities.
+The University fields 24 NCAA Division III sports, including the reigning national champions in women’s tennis.
+Students can also participate in over 150 clubs and organizations, including three student newspapers, a broadcast radio station, and cable television station.

 Perhaps the most distinguishing characteristic of the University is its student run Honor System, and the environment that it creates on campus and in Lexington.
 Students at W&L enjoy unparalleled academic and social freedom.
 Undergraduates typically schedule their own final examinations, all students take their exams unsupervised, personal property is generally safe on campus, most University buildings remain open twenty-four hours per day, and a student’s word is accepted and respected both on campus and in the community.